Uphill Travel

 • At dusk, night, or early morning, wear reflective clothing visible from all directions, such as a vest, armband, belt, reflective clothing or pack, headlamp, flashing bike light, etc.

-• The following type of equipment is acceptable for uphill travel: AT gear, nordic, split-board, snowshoe, and (fat tire mountain bikes-outside of operating hours ONLY).
+• The following type of equipment is acceptable for uphill travel: AT gear, nordic skis, split-board, and/or snowshoes.
 Foot traffic is not allowed due to the post-holing and unsafe snow conditions it creates.
 Sledding devices are prohibited at all times.

 The Uphill access pass is available at the Guest Services desk and the Monarch Outpost during normal business operating hours.